qcri-social/AIDR/Collector-API.md

 ## 5. Run persisted collections
 GET: `/manage/runPersisted`

 This service intended to be used after deploying a new version of the system so to run the persisted collection those were backed up.
-This service reads the persisted file from the disk, loads, and starts collections.
+This service reads the persisted file from the disk, and starts collections.